actsasrob/lircdo_ask/README_using_skill.md

 Intents are types of actions that can be handled by the Alexa skill.

 Currently the lircdo Alexa skill understands five kinds of intents:
-* generic "lircdo" intents like "power on system", "change component to dvd player", "open dvd tray" etc.
+* generic "lircdo" intents like "power on system", "open dvd tray" etc.
 * audio/video receiver (AVR) intents like "change component to tv", "set component to fire tv", "set device to apple tv"
 * volume intents like "raise volume on set top box by 5" and "lower volume by 10"
 * channel intents like "change channel on set top box to 746" or "set channel to 231"